mlxs01/CS611-Assessment3/Readme.txt

     - Team stats and a List of player objects Player.java: This class provides a place to house player information: player name.
 Color.java: This class provides all possible the colors for any game.
+Constants.java: This class provides all global constants for any game.

 Java files for specific games:
 SliderGame.java: This class provides the Sliding Window game's structure and logic.